tomguo2000/pony/README.md

 A:Follow this link for detail
 https://medium.com/@shandou/pipenv-install-mysqlclient-on-macosx-7c253b0112f2

-add a new RD member:wq
+add a new RD member

 Git:
 1. (any):git checkout master (switch to master)